Portland Fire

-The Portland Fire are an upcoming American professional basketball team based in Portland, Oregon.
-The team will compete in the Women's National Basketball Association (WNBA) as a member of the Western Conference; it is scheduled to begin play in 2026.
-The team will play its home games at Moda Center.
-The franchise will be the second WNBA team in the city's history, following the original Portland Fire in the early 2000s.
+The Portland Fire are an American professional basketball team based in Portland, Oregon.
+The Fire compete in the Women's National Basketball Association (WNBA) as a member of the Western Conference.
+The team plays its home games at Moda Center.
+Beginning play in May 2026, the franchise is the second WNBA team in the city's history, following the original Portland Fire in the early 2000s.

+On August 23, 2026, Portland Fire unveiled Rose, a pink, glittery-breathing dragon mascot.